 Check out this brand manual for Foursquare that gives detailed rundowns for the rules and guides to each of the design elements a brand needs to be consistent.
 You can view all their brand assets here, which include logo files and the brand guide.

-We all know what a communication from Apple looks like, right?
+We all know what communication from Apple looks like, right?
 And why is this so clear to us?
 The answer is a well-maintained brand, thanks to a meticulous set of style guidelines.
 This guide for official Apple product retailers is just one example of how detail-oriented Apple is (in case you weren’t already aware).
 With concise and detailed explanations on how to use just about every Apple asset, there’s really no excuse for any retailer’s errors in upholding the Apple brand.
-Have a look at the Apple identity guidelines here.

 This style guide is not an official set of guidelines for Barnes & Noble, but a project of Carolina Pistone for her industrial design class.
 It doesn’t mean it’s not beautifully compiled and worth a read.
-This fictional style guide is as meticulous as any real deal, it explains and deconstructs its’ primary logo, signatures and sub-brand logos in an informative and explanatory way.
+This fictional style guide is as meticulous as any real deal, it explains and deconstructs its primary logo, signatures and sub-brand logos in an informative and explanatory way.
 Topped off with a simple but beautiful design, this style guide provides an amazing template for a successful set of brand guidelines.
-Have a peruse of it via Issuu.

 If you’re looking for detail, be sure to have a peruse of the style guide for Calgary Chamber.
 Each element of this style guide is explained, demonstrated and displayed in extraordinary detail, making for a clear and strong set of guidelines toward the brand.
 This manual groups colours by emotion (intelligent through to energetic), maps out gradients, colour combinations, type combinations, sizes, weights, just about anything any future designer would need.
 Have a look at the detail of this manual via Iancu Barbărasă.